trent129/Web-Development-Projects/README.md

 2. Progress Steps- Upon click a panel it moves to next circle or step in a process.
 3. Rotating Navigation- Upon click a panel it rotates up revealing more icons
 4. Hidden Search Widget- Upon click it reveals a search bar to fill information and toggles
+5. Blur Percentage- the screen will show a percentage it loads from a blurred screen.